catinella/HILO/console/README.md

 In order to provide a multiplatform and very flexible GUI I have developed this module using the QT framework.
 In fact, QT allows me to modify and create new widgets in a very powerful way.

-### 2.2 QT code building
+## 3.0 code building
-To provide a multiplaform building chain I have use the official QT's tool **QMake6**.
-It requires a configuration file (file.pro) to produce the platform dependent build-chain files (eg. Makefile for Unix/Linux).
-Then, you can compile the code with your usual tool-chain, directly.
-For example, if you are using a POSIX systems, you can run the following command:
+To provide a multiplaform building chain, I have used the official QT's tool **QMake6**.
+It requires a configuration file file.pro) to produce the platform dependent build-chain files (eg. Makefile for Unix/Linux).
+After you obtained those files , you can compile the code with your usual tool-chain, directly.
+For example, to performs the described tasks together, if you are using a POSIX systems, you can run the following command:

 	qmake6 *.pro && make all